Last updated: 30 April 2026

 For managed platform customers, the headline targets below describe how we operate.
 Enterprise SLAs with credit obligations are agreed separately on the order form.

 We retain all intellectual property rights in the platform, the module marketplace, our first-party modules, our brand assets, and our documentation.
-Nothing in these terms transfers ownership of any of that to you.
+The platform itself is not offered for sale or licensing at the source-code level, and nothing in these terms transfers ownership of any of that to you.

-When you build modules on the platform, you keep ownership of the code your team writes.
+When you or a third party build modules on the platform, you keep ownership of the code your team writes.
 If you publish a module to our marketplace for distribution to other customers, the marketplace addendum sets out the listing, review, and revenue-share terms that apply.

 We warrant that the platform will materially conform to the documentation and that we will perform our services in a professional and workmanlike manner consistent with reputable Dutch B2B software vendors.